faranak-cs/spring-fundamentals/README.md

 # Java with Maven & Spring Boot
-I am learning Java with Maven and Spring Boot
+Introduction to Java with Maven and Spring Boot

 ## SDK commands
-1. Install SDKMAN
+- Install SDKMAN
 ```
 curl -s "https://get.sdkman.io" | bash
 ```

-2. Use the following command to see the list of Java versions
+- Use the following command to see the list of Java versions
 ```
 sdk list java
 ```

-3. Use the following command to install Java
+- Use the following command to install Java
 ```
 sdk install java version
 ```

-4. Use the following command to select the Java version for the project:
+- Use the following command to select the Java version for the project:
 ```
 sdk use java version
 ```

-5. See current version:
+- See current version:
 ```
 sdk current java
 ```

-6. Set default version:
+- Set default version:
 ```
 sdk default java version
 ```

 ## Maven commands
-1. Compile the code:
+- Compile the code:
 ```
 mvn clean compile
 ```

-2. Compile, test (all) and package the project:
+- Compile, test (all) and package the project:
 ```
 mvn clean install
 ```

-3. Compile, test (unit tests), package and skip ITs:
+- Compile, test (unit tests), package and skip ITs:
 ```
  mvn clean install -DskipITs
 ```

-4. Run the ITs using Failsafe plugin:
+- Run the ITs using Failsafe plugin:
+> It will not fail the build if ITs are failed
 ```
  mvn failsafe:integration-test
 ```

+- Verify the results using Failsafe plugin:
-> It will not fail the build if ITs are failed
+> It will fail the build if ITs are failed in the reports

-5. Verify the results using Failsafe plugin:
 ```
 mvn failsafe:verify
 ```
-> It will fail the build if ITs are failed in the reports

-6. Generate report for code coverage using JaCoCo plugin:
+- Generate report for code coverage using JaCoCo plugin:
 ```
 mvn jacoco:report
 ```

-7. Build and verify the results:
+- Build and verify the results:
 ```
 mvn clean verify
 ```

-8. Run unit tests:
+- Run unit tests:
 ```
 mvn clean test install -B -U -e -Dmaven.repo.local=path -DskipITs
 ```